What's New!

 Castello Odescalchi at S. Marinella

-S. Marinella was a small Etruscan port where Ulpian, an advisor of Emperor Septimius Severus and his heirs, built a large villa.
+S. Marinella was a small Etruscan port (Punicum) where Ulpian, an advisor to Emperor Septimius Severus and his heirs, had a large villa (see the fine Roman statues which were found there in the 1950s and now at the Museum of Civitavecchia).
 In the Middle Ages parts of the villa were turned into a small castle, which was reshaped by the Barberini in the XVIIth century: later on it was acquired by Ospedale di S. Spirito: eventually in 1887 the Odescalchi bought it (they still own it).

 Castello Odescalchi at S. Marinella - details

-You can continue your journey along Via Aurelia by visiting Civitavecchia (with a map of Via Aurelia) and Tarquinia.
+Move to Cerveteri and see its necropolis or continue your journey along Via Aurelia by visiting Civitavecchia and Corneto (Tarquinia).